MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-duration-trend.md

 ### Change column type

-The query doesn't return all the columns in the format in which you can directly consume them in PowerBI reports.
+The query doesn't return all the columns in the format in which you can directly consume them in Power BI reports.

 1. Change the type of column **Duration80thPercentileInSeconds** to **Decimal Number**.